Woobens Pacius: Nashville SC

 On February 15, 2024, Pacius signed as a free agent with Major League Soccer club Nashville SC on a two-year contract, with options for the 2026 and 2027 seasons.
 He made his debut with the second team, Huntsville City FC, in MLS Next Pro on June 8, scoring his first goal.
 On September 15, 2024, he scored a hat trick for Huntsville in a 6-3 victory over Atlanta United 2.
 The performance earned him MLS Next Pro Player of the Matchweek honours.

 Loan to Tampa Bay Rowdies

 In January 2025, Pacius was loaned to the Tampa Bay Rowdies in the USL Championship for the 2025 season.

+Rouen

+On 17 August 2026, Pacius transferred to Ligue 3 club Rouen for an undisclosed fee.
+Nashville SC retained a sell-on percentage as part of the deal.

 International career

 Born in Canada, Pacius is of Haitian descent.
 In 2016, he was invited to an identification camp for the Canada U15 team.

 In October 2024, Pacius announced that he was interested in representing Haiti at international level.
 He received his first call-up to the Haiti senior team for their 2026 FIFA World Cup qualification matches in October 2025.